 In Georgia, third parties have a right to sue the “promisor” under a contract intended to benefit them.
 The issue then becomes, as the issue is for the immigrants in the Grady Hospital situation: who is a “promisor”?
 The answer depends on a thorough reading and understanding of both the contract at issue and the law.
 For example, is the contract unilateral or bilateral?
 And despite the language of the contract, what is the nature of the contract and the intent of the persons who made the contract?
 And, how identifiable are you, as a person intended to benefit from the contract, within the contract’s express language?
 These are only some of the important and complex questions that must be answered if you want to win your case.

-Contact us: the Oinonen Law Group LLC can maximize your position related to a third party beneficiary claim for or against you, and can assist in resolving the complicated issues involved in this matter.
+Contact us: Williams Oinonen LLC LLC can maximize your position related to a third party beneficiary claim for or against you, and can assist in resolving the complicated issues involved in this matter.